pretentiousUsername/pretentiousUsername/README.md

-My main interests are in condensed matter physics, electronics (mostly for music), DSP, and game development.
+My main interests are in physics, electronics (mostly for synthesizers and all that), DSP, and game development.

 <!---
 pretentiousUsername/pretentiousUsername is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.